-- (1) Where the accused is under detention; - (2) Where a proceedings; to habeas corpus proceedings; - (3) Actions coupled with provisional remedies such as preliminary injunction, attachement, delivery of personal property, and support pendente lite; and (See Rules 52-61 of Rules of Court) - (4) Where the action may otherwise be barred by the Statute of Limitations,
+- (1) Where the accused is under detention; - (2) Where a person has otherwise been deprived or personal liberty calling for habeas corpus proceedings; - (3) Actions coupled with provisional remedies such as preliminary injunction, attachement, delivery of personal property, and support pendente lite; and (See Rules 52-61 of Rules of Court) - (4) Where the action may otherwise be barred by the Statute of Limitations,

-Rule VIII of the Katarungang Pambarangay Rules has added another ground for issuance of the certification by the Lupon Secretary by providing that: "All though no such personal conforntation took place through no fault that can be attributed to the complainant, such certification may nevertheless be issued".
-All illustration of the latter would be the willful refusal to appear by a responden as referred to by Section 7, Rule VI of the same Rules.
+Rule VIII of the Katarungang Pambarangay Rules has added another ground for issuance of the certification by the Lupon Secretary by providing that: "A though no such personal conformation took place through no fault that can be attributed to the complainant, such certification may nevertheless be issued".
+A illustration of the latter would be the willful refusal to appear by a responden as referred to by Section 7, Rule VI of the same Rules.